TanzHasan/Learning/content/misc/internships.md

 ## Getting the Interview

+## When is hiring season?

+For most people, hiring season will start in August and end in March.
+You're not likely to get interviews before or after that, though it is certainly a possibility.
+If you are looking for a Summer 2025 internship, start preparing prior to August 2024.
+There are also off-cycle internships with different hiring seasons but I won't be discussing those.

 ### How do you get your application viewed?

 The first thing is to get your resume at the top of the stack as fast as possible.